 Like regular corporate bonds, convertibles pay income to investors.
 But unlike bonds, they have the potential to rise in price if the company’s stock performs well.
 The reason for this is simple: Since the convertible bond contains the option to be converted into stock, the rising price of the underlying stock increases the value of the convertible security.

-While convertible bonds have greater appreciation potential than corporate bonds, they are also more vulnerable to losses if the issuer defaults (or fails to make its interest and principal payments on time).
+While convertible bonds have greater appreciation potential than corporate bonds, they may be also more vulnerable to losses if the issuer defaults (or fails to make its interest and principal payments on time).
 For that reason, investors in individual convertible bonds should be sure to conduct extensive credit research.

 Example of How a Convertible Bond Works

-On the other hand, let’s say that ABC Company's stock weakens during the life of the security—rather than rising to $60, it falls to $25.
-In this case, the investor wouldn’t convert – since the stock price is less than the conversion price—and would hold on to the security until maturity as though it were a corporate bond.
-In this example, the investor receives $250 in income over the five-year period, and then receives their $1000 back upon the bond’s maturity.
+On the other hand, suppose the ABC Company's stock weakens during the life of the security.
+Rather than rising to $60, it falls to $25.
+In this case, the investor wouldn’t convert–the stock price is less than the conversion price—and would hold on to the security until maturity as though it were a corporate bond.
+In this example, the investor receives $250 in income over the five-year period and then receives their $1,000 back upon the bond’s maturity.

 How to Invest in Convertible Bonds

 Investors who are prepared to do the appropriate research can invest in individual convertible securities through their broker.
 A number of major fund companies offer mutual funds that invest in convertibles.

-Keep in mind, large portfolios of convertible securities—which funds and ETFs represent—tend to track the stock market fairly closely over time.
-As such, they perform more like a high-dividend equity fund.
-These products can provide an element of diversification and upside potential relative to traditional bond portfolios but are not necessarily the best way to diversify for someone whose portfolio is primarily invested in stocks.
+Keep in mind that large portfolios of convertible securities, which funds and ETFs represent, tend to track the stock market fairly closely over time.
+As such, they perform more like high-dividend equity funds.
+These products can provide an element of diversification and upside potential relative to traditional bond portfolios, but are not necessarily the best way to diversify for someone whose portfolio is primarily invested in stocks.